 The 'Lakeshore Wildflower Seed Mix' is suited to full sun areas and sites with medium to wet conditions.
 The mix can be applied to lakeshore, lowland and wetland sites.
 The mix is ideal for fall sowing.
 Spring sowing is possible, however note some species may not come up until the following spring (after they overwinter).

-Contains: Swamp Milkweed (Asclepias incarnata), Black-Eyed Susans (Rudbeckia hirta), Grey-Headed Coneflower (Ratibida pinnata), New England Aster (Symphyotrichum novae-angliae), Blue Vervain (Verbena hastata), Wild Bergamot (Monarda fistulosa), New York Ironweed (Vernonia noveboracensis), Dense Blazingstar (Liatris spicata), Great Blue Lobelia (Lobelia siphilitica), Spotted Joe Pye Weed (Eutrochium maculatum), Pale Purple Coneflower (Echinacea pallida), Canada Tick Trefoil (Desmodium canadense), Thimbleweed (Anemone virginiana), Rattlesnake Master (Eryngium yuccifolium), Common Milkweed (Asclepias syriaca), Anise Hyssop (Agastache foeniculum), Maximilian's Sunflower (Helianthus maximiliani), Annual Ryegrass (Lolium multiflorum), Canada Wild Rye (Elymus canadensis), Big Bluestem (Andropogon gerardi) and Sideoats Grama (Bouteloua curtipendula).
+Contains: Swamp Milkweed (Asclepias incarnata), Black-Eyed Susans (Rudbeckia hirta), Grey-Headed Coneflower (Ratibida pinnata), New England Aster (Symphyotrichum novae-angliae), Blue Vervain (Verbena hastata), Wild Bergamot (Monarda fistulosa), New York Ironweed (Vernonia noveboracensis), Dense Blazingstar (Liatris spicata), Great Blue Lobelia (Lobelia siphilitica), Spotted Joe Pye Weed (Eutrochium maculatum), Pale Purple Coneflower (Echinacea pallida), Canada Tick Trefoil (Desmodium canadense), Common Milkweed (Asclepias syriaca), Anise Hyssop (Agastache foeniculum), Maximilian's Sunflower (Helianthus maximiliani), Canada Wild Rye (Elymus canadensis), Big Bluestem (Andropogon gerardi), Sideoats Grama (Bouteloua curtipendula) and Switchgrass (Panicum virgatum).

 General Sowing Instructions